 Gabler, Colin B., R. Glenn Richey Jr. and Geoffrey Stewart (forthcoming), "Disaster Resilience through Public-Private Short-Term Collaboration," Journal of Business Logistics.

-Gabler, Colin B., V. Myles Landers, and Kristy E. Reynolds (forthcoming), "Purchase Decision Regret: Negative Consequences of the Steadily Increasing Discount Strategy,” Journal of Business Research, special issue on the Micro-Foundations of Pricing.
+Gabler, Colin B., V. Myles Landers, and Kristy E. Reynolds (in press), "Purchase Decision Regret: Negative Consequences of the Steadily Increasing Discount Strategy,” Journal of Business Research, special issue on the Micro-Foundations of Pricing.

 Agnihotri, Raj, Valter Alfonso Vieira, Karin Borges Senra, and Colin B. Gabler (2016), "Examining the Impact of Salespeson Interpersonal Mentalizing Skills on Performance: The Role of Attachment Anxiety and Subjective Happiness," Journal of Personal Selling & Sales Management, special issue on Emerging Economies.